-Carbon Capture and Storage, or CCS, is a process that will allow industries that emit carbon dioxide (CO2) to both maintain their business plans and reduce CO2 emissions by using special equipment to remove the CO2 from their facilities’ exhaust before it reaches the air.
-Once captured, the CO2 can be transported by pipeline – in either a gaseous state or in a highly compressed, almost liquid, state – to underground reservoirs that are certified for the safe and permanent storage of CO2.
+Carbon Capture, Utilization and Storage, or CCUS, is a process that will allow industries that emit carbon dioxide (CO2) to both maintain their business plans and reduce CO2 emissions.
+First, it uses special equipment to remove the CO2 from their facilities’ exhaust before it reaches the air.
+Once captured, the CO2 can either be provided to companies for other uses or transported by pipeline to underground geologic formations certified for safe and permanent storage.

 CO2 pipeline construction safety

-ExxonMobil Pipeline Company focuses on safety and quality assurance through every step of the construction process, from project planning and design, to the manufacture and transportation of pipe, assembly and lay-in, and ultimately system start-up and restoration of the right-of-way.
+ExxonMobil Pipeline Company focuses on safety and quality assurance through every step of the construction process, from project planning and design, to the manufacture and transportation of pipe, assembly and lay-in of the pipeline, and ultimately system start-up and restoration of the right-of-way.
 Federal and state regulators periodically inspect the construction sites to certify construction regulations are being properly followed.

 CO2 pipeline operations safety

 Current federal law and government pipeline safety regulation require carbon dioxide (CO2) pipeline operators to proactively inspect their pipelines and conduct preventive maintenance.
-Pipeline personnel monitor operations 24/7.
 CO2 pipelines are constructed with high-grade steel and a protective coating to help prevent corrosion.
+Once operational, the CO2 stream is specially treated before it is placed into the pipeline to remove impurities that could affect safe operations.
+Pipeline personnel maintain the safe operation of the pipelines, which are monitored 24/7.

 Learn more about ExxonMobil Pipeline Company’s operations integrity management system.